 For many applicants, the pursuit of Social Security Disability benefits might require more than one application for benefits, an appeal of a decision.
 Some cases might even require both.

 The wait can be long and the process frustrating, but fighting for benefits is often something can't always be avoided.
 A physical and/or mental limitations prevent you from earning a substantial living, however bills and expenses do not stop.
 Benefits through the Social Security Administration (SSA) can help replace place income, allowing you to cover your daily expenses and other financial obligations.

-While there is no limit on the number of times you can apply for Social Security disability benefits, submitting a new application may not be the best course of action.
+There is no limit on the number of times you can apply for Social Security disability benefits or appeal a denied claim for disability benefits.
+But submitting a new application may not be the best course of action.
 In fact, reapplying at the wrong time may simply be a waste of your time and effort.
 The circumstances of your case will determined if the best course of action would be to start a new application, or if filing an appeal.